nathanrufus/Virtual-Agro-Advisor/README.md

   1. Retrieve cached `AdviceCache` by cache key.
   2. Update usage stats via `touch()`.
   3. Ensure weather/market snapshots are still present as above.
-  4. Optionally re‑translate advice if language changed.
+  4. Re‑translate advice, weather, and market summaries if language changed.
   5. Write an `AuditLog` indicating a **cache hit**.
   6. `report { session_id, advice_plan, weather_summary, market_summary, meta }`

-#### Debug walkers
+#### Debug & management walkers

-- `GetAllSessions` – returns an array of all sessions (IDs, language, timestamps).
+- `GetAllSessions` – returns an array of all sessions (IDs, language, timestamps) for the current user.
-- `GetAllAdviceCache` – returns all advice cache entries across sessions.
+- `GetAllAdviceCache` – returns all advice cache entries across this user’s sessions.
 - `LLMAnalyzeDebug` – returns raw `IssueAnalysis` for a given prompt.
-- `LLMAdviceDebug` – returns `IssueAnalysis`, `WeatherSummary`, `MarketSummary`, and `AdvicePlan` without touching cache or history.
+- `LLMAdviceDebug` – returns the full chain without impacting user history/cache.
+- `CleanupOldSessions` – delete sessions older than a cutoff (or all).
+- `ClearAdviceCache` – delete all `AdviceCache` nodes under the user’s `Memory`.

 ---